ptitSeb/box64/README.md

 Notes about Unity game emulation
 ----

-Running Unity games should just works, but you should also note that many Unity3D games require OpenGL 3+ which can be tricky to provide on ARM SBC (single-board computers).
-Also many newer Unity3D (like KSP) games use the BC7 compressed textures, wich is not supported on many ARM integrated GPU.
+Running Unity games should just work, but you should also note that many Unity3D games require OpenGL 3+ which can be tricky to provide on ARM SBC (single-board computers).
+Also many newer Unity3D (like KSP) games use the BC7 compressed textures, which is not supported on many ARM integrated GPU.
 Hint: on Pi4, use `MESA_GL_VERSION_OVERRIDE=3.2` and with Panfrost use `PAN_MESA_DEBUG=gl3` to use higher profile if the game starts then quits before showing anything.

 ----